Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Tensor Basis

-CP~\cite{Hars1970,carroll1970analysis,kiers2000towards} factorizes a higher-order tensor into a sum of several rank-1 tensor components.
-For instance, given an $N$th-order tensor $\tbtensor{X}\in\mathbb R^{I_1\times I_2\ldots I_N}$, each of its elements in the CP format form can be formulated as
+The CP decomposition~\cite{Hars1970,carroll1970analysis,kiers2000towards} factorizes a higher-order tensor into a sum of several rank-1 tensor components.
+For instance, given an $N$th-order tensor $\tbtensor{X}\in\mathbb R^{I_1\times I_2\cdots I_N}$, each of its elements in the CP format can be formulated as

-where $R$ denotes the CP rank (defined as the smallest possible number of rank-1 tensors \cite{kolda2009tensor}), $\tbtensor{G}$ denotes the $N$-th-super-diagonal tensor, and $\tbmatrix{A}^{(n)}\in\mathbb R^{I_n\times R}$ denotes a series of factor matrices.
+where $R$ denotes the CP rank (defined as the smallest possible number of rank-1 tensors \cite{kolda2009tensor}), $\tbtensor{G}$ denotes the $N$-th-order super-diagonal tensor, and $\tbmatrix{A}^{(n)}\in\mathbb R^{I_n\times R}$ denotes a series of factor matrices.
 The TN diagram for CP is illustrated in Fig.~\ref{fig:tensor-formats}~(a).

 When calculating a CP format, the first issue that arises is how to determine the number of rank-1 tensor components, i.e., the CP rank $R$.
 Actually, this is an NP-hard problem~\cite{hillar2013most}.
 Hence, in practice, a numerical value is usually assumed in advance (i.e., as a hyperparameter), to fit various CP-based models~\cite{kolda2009tensor}.
 After that, the diagonal core tensor $\tbtensor{G}$ and the factor matrices $\tbmatrix{A}^{(n)}$ can be directly solved by employing algorithmic iteration, which usually involves the alternating least-squares (ALS) method that was originally proposed in \cite{Hars1970,carroll1970analysis}.